-- 30% (n = 377 out of 1224) of the students' responded to the 34-questions survey.
-129 additional students compared to 2017. - 54% of the respondents took most of their courses at the Stockton Campus.
-6% increase compared to 2017. - 55% of the respondents prefer to have most of their classes offered at the Stockton Campus (26% prefer the Turlock campus).
+- 30% (n = 377 out of 1224) of the students' responded to the 34-questions survey. - o 129 additional students compared to 2017. - 54% of the respondents took most of their courses at the Stockton Center. - o 6% increase compared to 2017.

-- o 3% increase in students compared to 2017. - 50% of the respondents prefer to have all of their classes offered at the Stockton Campus (27.90 prefer the Turlock campus). - \circ 1% increase compared to 2017. - 63% of the respondents would enroll in classes on Fridays if they were offered.
-1% increase compared to 2017. - 7% of the respondents have enrolled in fall or spring classes five or more semesters.
-26% decrease compared to 2017. - 64% of the students that attend the Stockton Campus live in San Joaquin County.
-5% increase compared to 2017. - 56% of the students that attend the Stockton Campus work in San Joaquin County.
-4% increase compared to 2017. - 35% of the students that responded to the survey live within 20 miles of the Stockton Campus. - o 15% decrease compared to 2017. - 40% of the respondents indicate they have dependents. - \circ 2% decrease compared to 2017.
+- 55% of the respondents prefer to have most of their classes offered at the Stockton Center (26% prefer the Turlock campus). - o 3% increase in students compared to 2017. - 50% of the respondents prefer to have all of their classes offered at the Stockton Center (27.90 prefer the Turlock campus). - o 1% increase compared to 2017. - 63% of the respondents would enroll in classes on Fridays if they were offered. - o 1% increase compared to 2017. - 7% of the respondents have enrolled in fall or spring classes five or more semesters. - o 26% decrease compared to 2017. - 64% of the students that attend the Stockton Center live in San Joaquin County. - o 5% increase compared to 2017. - 56% of the students that attend the Stockton Center work in San Joaquin County. - o 4% increase compared to 2017. - 35% of the students that responded to the survey live within 20 miles of the Stockton Center. - o 15% decrease compared to 2017. - 40% of the respondents indicate they have dependents. - o 2% decrease compared to 2017.

 The feedback received from the survey helps the University better understand the needs of students, faculty, staff, and community stakeholders.
-A consistent theme between the open forums, focus groups, and the survey was that the Stockton Campus plays an important role in expanding access to education and advance skills for students and community members who live or work in San Joaquin County.
+A consistent theme between the open forums, focus groups, and the survey was that the Stockton Center plays an important role in expanding access to education and advance skills for students and community members who live or work in San Joaquin County.
 Moreover, the students appreciated the commitment and contributions that faculty and staff provide.
-Some of the repeatedly reported shortfalls of the Stockton Campus were the lack of student and faculty support and engagement services, resources, facilities, technology, and food services.
+Some of the repeatedly reported shortfalls of the Stockton Center were the lack of student and faculty support and engagement services, resources, facilities, technology, and food services.